indianajohn/practice/stl_containers/stl_list.md

 Timing
 ------
-Implementation of the above took about an hour.
+Implementation of the above took about an hour and 10 minutes.